On not being a dietitian.

 When I refer to a dietetic internship as a “hazing,” it’s not because I believe dietitians are mean or evil.
 In my five years working in various nutrition departments at various hospitals, my bosses have always been dietitians, and I have loved, really loved, them – as people, as practitioners, and as scientists.
 Because that’s exactly what they are, despite hardly ever being credited as such.

 Eleven years ago, I decided to study nutrition because I read a passage about normal eating from Ellyn Satter in the book Losing It by Laura Fraser.
-It was a revelatory answer to the question I’d asked myself – “How then shall I eat?” – and spent my time and energy searching out, only to find a cesspool of lies, disorder, unscientific thinking, and shameless contortions of logic.
+It was a revelatory answer to the question I’d asked myself – “How should I eat?” – and spent my time and energy searching out, only to find lies, disorder, unscientific thinking, and shameless contortions of logic.
 I decided then that this – teaching ordinary people to eat normally, based on sound science – was what I wanted to do.

 Ellyn Satter was (and is still) a registered dietitian, and I wanted to do what she did – so I set out to become a dietitian and to learn about the science in the answer I’d stumbled upon.

-Along the way, I figured out that I didn’t actually want to be a dietitian, nor did I need to be to do what I’ve wanted to do all along.
+Along the way, I figured out that I may not actually want to be a dietitian, nor did I need to be to do what I’ve wanted to do all along.

 So in October, I walked across a stage and took possession of a hard-won piece of paper that made me…nothing.
 After spending a third of my life and tens of thousands of dollars on this project, I’m no one of consequence to anyone who matters professionally, and may eventually be called a quack and a charlatan because I do a job that hardly anyone in the world does – defending normal eating against the encroachment of a disordered, deeply classist culture, helping ordinary people pick their steps through the muck of anti-intellectual horseshit that is pop nutrition – and I do it audaciously without those two letters, R and D, behind my name.

-Because I don’t have the resources, emotionally or financially, to spend a year doing hard, unpaid labour as an intern at the same hospitals that used to pay me by the hour for doing similar work.
-And maybe because I am troubled by the financial connections between the letter-granting organization and various food- and diet-industry concerns.
+Because I don’t have the resources, emotionally or financially, to spend a year doing unpaid labour as an intern at the same hospitals that used to pay me by the hour.

 I have an education that makes me more qualified than most of the authors who write mass-market diet books – but because I’m not a dietitian, it doesn’t matter.
 I exist in the gray margins, professionally and scientifically – and our society does not do margins (or shades of gray) very well.